mylabpcb/myCPU/pages/en/mycpu/introduction.md

 <a class="button is-primary is-light" href="{{ site.baseurl }}/downloads/book/mycpu_book_chapter2.pdf" target="_blank">Free myCPU Introduction chapter from the myCPU Book</a>

-The myCPU is a fully modular **8-bit TTL/CMOS CPU** designed using only discrete logic elements and implemented with the most common integrated circuits from the 74xx family over CMOS or TTL technologies.
-The myCPU project uses the **Microprograming Technique** to process instructions, relying on **Microinstructions** the instruction execution flow.
-The myCPU supports debugging at microinstruction level.
-It was designed on printed circuit boards (PCBs) and it can built using TTL or CMOS technologies.
+The myCPU is a fully modular **8-bit CPU**.
+It was designed using only discrete logic components, and implemented with the most common integrated circuits from the 74 family.
+The myCPU project uses the **Microprograming Technique** to process instructions, relying on **Microinstructions** the instruction execution flow, and supporting the debugging at a microinstruction level.
+The myCPU was designed on printed circuit boards (PCBs), and it can built using TTL or CMOS technologies.
 {: style="text-align: justify"}

 The feature of debugging at microinstruction level allows to observe the execution of individual microinstructions, stepping through each one and view the state of all logic components statically.
 This provides a detailed view of the instruction execution flow in real time.